Getting Started

 bash scripts/bootstrap.sh

-scripts/bootstrap.sh creates a Zephyr workspace next to alp-sdk/, runs west update --narrow, installs west + the SDK's Python deps and an editable alp CLI into a workspace venv (zephyrproject/.venv — your system Python is never touched), and prints host-specific hints for the optional native libraries the Yocto backends need.
-It's idempotent, and it reuses an existing $ZEPHYR_BASE workspace when it's a compatible v4.4.x tree.
+scripts/bootstrap.sh makes the alp-sdk checkout's parent the west workspace (west init -l), runs west update --narrow, installs west + the SDK's Python deps and an editable alp_cli — an SDK-side Python package, not a command of its own — into a workspace venv (your system Python is never touched), and prints host-specific hints for the optional native libraries the Yocto backends need.
+It's idempotent, and it reuses an existing $ZEPHYR_BASE workspace only when it's a compatible v4.4.x tree whose manifest is this checkout.
+It enforces the 3.10 host Python floor and nothing more — Zephyr's 3.12 build floor is checked only later, by Zephyr's own CMake.

 git clone https://github.com/alplabai/alp-sdk